 The habitation system, that had been enshrined during this period, did not differ from the one of other Cycladic islands: the main - and oldest - settlements were built in the maximum security zone, the edge of the caldera, away from the vulnerable lowlands and the coast.
 Steep paths linked the villages of Fira, Firostefani and Oia with their seaports.

 A wide network of cobbled and earth paths spread between the villages, the ports, the vineyards and the beaches.
 Some of these paths has been preserved until today and composes a unique way to wander Santorini.
 These paths were recently organized in a large hiking network, which consists of 13 trails.
-These 13 trails, as well as some other popular routes are included in the application topoGuide Santorini, which consists a modern and detailed hiking guide for the island.
+These 13 trails, as well as some other popular routes are included in the application Santorini topoGuide, available for both Android devices as well as for iOS (iPhone and iPad) devices.
+Santorini topoGuide consists a modern and detailed hiking guide for the island.